-1 – What lead you to your role working / volunteering at Sue Lambert Trust?
+1 – What lead you to your role working with and volunteering at Sue Lambert Trust?

-I’d qualified as a psychotherapist in 2014 in London and volunteered for various organisations including a HIV support charity, Berkshire Counselling Services and also Missing People.
-When I moved to Norfolk I was keen to continue in a volunteering role and having read what the Trust did I offered up my services and began working here in 2022.
+I’d qualified as a psychotherapist in 2014 in London and volunteered for various organisations including a HIV support charity, Berkshire Counselling Services and Missing People.
+When I moved to Norfolk, I was keen to continue in a volunteering role and having read what Sue Lambert Trust did I offered up my services and began working here in 2022.

 2 – What do you like most about working for Sue Lambert Trust?

-Sue Lambert’s an incredibly supportive environment, one that stretches beyond its clients and out to everyone working here.
+Sue Lambert Trust is an incredibly supportive environment, and that support and kindness stretches beyond clients and out to everyone working here.

-1 – What do you like doing in your spare time, what are your hobbies or interests outside of work?
+1 – What do you like doing in your spare time, do you have any hobbies or interests?

 2 – What’s your favourite food or meal?

-In the 1980s I was lucky enough to go to China, the food there was amazing so I tend to be biased towards Oriental style foods although I’m not sure if that’s just for nostalgic reasons.
+In the 1980s I was lucky enough to go to China and the food there was amazing so I tend to be always lean towards Chinese foods although I’m not sure if that’s just for nostalgic reasons.

 3 – What’s your favourite place to visit in Norfolk?

 I haven’t been here very long.
 I met some friends last year in a village that had a pub, a church and a stable-like area that was converted into small businesses.
-There was also an enormous park that lead onto some sort of stately home.
-It was a really nice place but I’ve no idea where it was.
-I did phone my friends while I was writing this but unfortunately I got their answer machine that told me they’d be away for two weeks so I’ve still no idea what it was called.
+There was also an enormous park that led onto some sort of stately home.
+It was a really nice place but I’ve no idea where it was!
+I will have to find out and revisit it sometime.

 4 – If you could go anywhere in the world, where would it be?

-If you are a qualified professional counsellor or training to become a counsellor, please join us!
+If you are a qualified professional counsellor like Glenn, or training to become a counsellor, please join us!

-We have offices in Great Yarmouth and Norwich where face to face counselling takes place and offer online appointments too.
+We have offices in Great Yarmouth and Norwich where face to face counselling takes place with clients, and we offer online appointments too.